 UAT results were not available at the time of this writing.
 When all testing cycles (including UAT) are complete, the data is made available in the VA JLV Product Repository in GitHub.
-See Purpose for the link to the repository.

 5.3.
 Backout Criterion

 The criterion for backing out of the current installation is that JLV does not operate as intended when tested by VA and partner testers and the JLV Support team.